christophebe/julius-gpt/readme.md

 ~ julius wp update www.domain.com|id slug post.json [-d, --update-date]
 ```

-- The first argument is the domain name or the id of the site.
+- The first argument is the domain name or the ID of the site.
 - The second argument is the slug of the post to update.
-- The third argument is the json file.
+- The third argument is the JSON file.
 - The fourth argument (optional) is to update the publication date or not.

 # API